-34 Is there any legislation to protect employees in the event of a business transfer?
+35 Is there any legislation to protect employees in the event of a business transfer?

-Directive No. 77/187/EEC on the transfer of undertakings, as modified by Directive No. 98/50/EC (the Acquired Rights Directive), has been introduced into French law by article L. 1224-1 of the Labour Code.
+Directive No. 77/187/EEC on the transfer of undertakings, as modified by Directive No. 98/50/EC (the Acquired Rights Directive) and Directive 2001/23/EC on the maintenance of employees' rights in case of business transfer, has been introduced into French law by article L. 1224-1 of the Labour Code.

-Article L. 1224-1 of the Labour Code provides that individual employment contracts transfer automatically from 'one employer to another as a consequence of the transfer of the activity at which they are working if such activity meets the case law criteria of 'an economic and autonomous entity which keeps its identity and which activity is maintained'.
+Article L. 1224-1 of the Labour Code provides that individual employment contracts transfer automatically from one employer to another as a consequence of the transfer of the activity at which they are working if such activity meets the case law criteria of 'an economic and autonomous entity which keeps its identity and which activity is maintained'.